threefoldfoundation/threefold_data/README.md

 - `aci`
 - `mazraa`

-We use tags to filter people/projects/blog/news:
+We use tags to filter projects/blog/news and memberships to filter people:

-people:
+memberships for people:
 - `cofounders`
 - `tech`
 - `foundation`